brucethemoose/Minecraft-Java-Arguments/README.md

 <br/>

-### Proactive ZGC
+### Non-Proactive ZGC

-Proactive ZGC is great for high memory/high core count servers.
+Non-Proactive ZGC is great for high memory/high core count servers.
 It has no server throughput hit I can measure, and absolutely does not stutter.
 However, it requires more RAM and more cores than other garbage collectors.
 Enable it with
 ```
 -XX:+UseZGC -XX:AllocatePrefetchStyle=1 -XX:-ZProactive
 ```

 Unfortunately, it has a significant client FPS hit on my (8-core/16 thread) laptop.
 See the "ZGC" benchmark in the benchmarks folder.

-> Note: Proactive ZGC is unavailable in Java 8 and much less performant in Java 11 than Java 17+.
+> Note: Non-Proactive ZGC is unavailable in Java 8 and much less performant in Java 11 than Java 17+.

 > Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.